 A financial instrument's level within the fair value hierarchy is based on the lowest level of any input that is significant to the fair value measurement.
+Besides the transfer listed in the table below, there were no other transfers between Level 1, Level 2 and Level 3 fair value measurements during the year ended June 30, 2022.

-As of June 30, 2021, the types of instruments valued based on quoted market prices in active markets included money market funds, certain U.S. Treasury securities and U.S. Government agency securities.
+The types of instruments valued based on quoted market prices in active markets included money market funds, certain U.S. Treasury securities and U.S. Government agency securities.
 Such instruments are generally classified within Level 1 of the fair value hierarchy.